 Since 1992 and because of the advent of Tote Direct, people in betting shops all around the country (not just in Tote shops) can access Tote bets such as Placepots and Jackpots with all of that money going into the Tote pool.
 This has had a great effect on winning amounts and means those who cannot attend race meetings are still involved in pool bets.

 The Tote offers seven major pool betting options on and off course.
-These are:

 Operating strictly on the first six races of every British meeting, the gambler selects one or more horses in each race.
 If only one horse is selected in each race then they pay the stake once, let’s say £2.
 In this case if they are successful, they will receive two times the final dividend amount which is calculated and announced shortly after the sixth race and based on a £1 stake.